LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson05.rst

 *Note:* All objectives below refer to named functions

 - Explain what a function is
 - Write a function with no parameters, a single parameter, and multiple parameters
-- Call a funtion, with and without parameters
+- Call a function, with and without parameters
 - Understand the behavior of parameters that are not provided by the caller
 - Use a ``return`` statement to complete execution of a function
 - Use a ``return`` statement to provide a value to the function caller
 - Explain what a ``return`` statement does